-Translational Research Institute (TRI) is a medical research facility located at the Princess Alexandra Hospital campus in Woolloongabba in Brisbane, Australia.
+The Translational Research Institute (TRI) is a medical research facility located at the Princess Alexandra Hospital campus in Woolloongabba in Brisbane, Australia.
 It was constructed as a seven-storey building for providing support for medical research, administration and teaching.

-Translational Research Institute project and its purpose
+Translational Research Institute project and purpose

 TRI and biopharmaceutical facility details

-Facilities at the Translational Research Institute (TRI) building
+Facilities at the Translational Research Institute building

-Contractors involved with Brisbane's TRI project
+Contractors involved with the TRI project in Brisbane

 Watpac Construction was awarded the building construction contract for the TRI facility in May 2010.
 The building was designed by Wilson Architects and Donovan Hill.

-Financing for Australia's medical research facility project
+Financing for the medical research facility project